ghassanaldarwish/pyo-ui/README.md

 ### Tasks

 - [] User can connect their wallet to the application (Keplr, Ledger, etc.)
-- [] User should be able to select token to deposit. (deposit to smart contract? or Pryzm)
+- [] User should be able to select token to deposit to our smart contract in Pryzm
 - [] User should be able to see their portfolio
-- [] User should be able withdraw their funds (to their wallet)
+- [] User should be able withdraw their funds

 ## Examples